 Schools are not the only organizations with a host of constituents demanding varied needs be met, but they offer a great case study.
 I have broken these steps into two distinct parts: Theoretical and Building.
 Both are essential to success over 180 days.

-Warning: It is easy to skip steps, especially the theoretical.
+t is easy to skip steps, especially the theoretical.
 This groundwork is essential for the building portion to work.
 Otherwise, you’ve got a “Blind Men and the Elephant” scenario.
 Still, you can check out Part 2 here.

 Part One: Theoreticals: At this point of development, the schedule is like a river: Water is fluid, bends around anything and fills every crevice.
 Much like time.
 Here, you will begin to construct the vessel that contains it (beginning with Start and End times of the day) and identifying those impediments it needs to flow around.